NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 .. code-block:: shell

   $ scp -P XXXXX $USER@localhost:/path/to/file/on/HPCSystems /local/path/to/file
-  $ rsync <put rsync options here> -e 'ssh -l $USER -p XXXXX' $USER@localhost:/path/to/files/on/HPCSystems /local/path/to/files
+  $ rsync <put rsync options here> -e 'ssh -l $USER -p XXXXX'
+  $USER@localhost:/path/to/files/on/HPCSystems /local/path/to/files

 In either case, you will be asked for a password.
-Enter the password you from your RSA token (not your passphrase).
+Enter the password from your RSA token (not your passphrase).
 Your response should be your PIN+Token code.

 Gaea <-> Fairmont HPSS